Thursday, April 23, 2026

 >> It is precisely at this point that social progress meets a reality organized according to old assumptions. <<

 It is precisely at this point that social progress meets a reality organized according to old assumptions.
 The development of women is right and necessary.
-But it collides with a system that is tacitly built on the assumption that “someone” is already providing care – and that “someone” is usually a woman.
+But it clashes with a system that is tacitly built on the assumption that “someone” is already providing care – and that “someone” is usually a woman.
 When roles change, the infrastructure has to change with them.
-Otherwise, we end up in a paradoxical situation: We celebrate equality – and continue to organize care through traditional expectations.
+Otherwise, we end up in a paradoxical situation: we celebrate equality – and continue to organize care through traditional expectations.

 So when we talk about care and poverty in old age on International Women’s Day, please don’t just do it as a moral exercise.
 It is about teh bitter reality: We cannot secure the care of an ageing society with appeals for private sacrifice – especially not when the number of available relatives is falling.
 Those who ignore this are shifting the burden further onto those who are already carrying more of it.